BrightspaceUI/htmleditor/README.md

 **Events:**

 * `d2l-htmleditor-blur` : Dispatched when TinyMCE fires a blur event on the editor.
 The event contains no details.
+* `d2l-htmleditor-image-upload-complete` : Dispatched when images finish uploading to the editor.
+If multiple images are being uploaded, the event will only be dispatched once all images are uploaded.
+The event contains no details.
+* `d2l-htmleditor-image-upload-start` : Dispatched when images start uploading to the editor.
+If multiple images are being uploaded, the event will only be dispatched for the first image.
+The event contains no details.

 ## Integration